shaekhhasanshoron/bankops-core/README.md

 Each service has a clear responsibility:
 * The **Gateway Service** provides a unified interface to the outside world while keeping internal logic separate.
 * The **Auth Service** encapsulates authentication and authorization, ensuring role-based access without affecting other services.
-* The **Account Service** focuses purely on business logic related to customers and accounts, ensuring modularity and a clean architecture.
+* The **Account Service** is focused solely on account management, making it more modular and decoupled from transaction logic.
+* The **Transaction Service** is independently responsible for transaction management, providing a dedicated space for handling financial transactions, with added flexibility for enhancements such as transaction recovery and concurrency handling.

 ### 2.4 Inter-Service Communication
 * **External (Employee to System)**: All access is through the Gateway via RESTful HTTP APIs.
 This provides a familiar and well-structured interface for clients.
-* **Internal (Service to Service)**: The Gateway communicates with the Auth and Account services using gRPC.
+* **Internal (Service to Service)**: The Gateway communicates with all backend services using gRPC.
+Crucially, the Transaction Service acts as an orchestrator, making gRPC calls to the Account Service to validate accounts and update balances during a transaction.
 **gRPC** is integrated because of its performance, strong contract-first API definitions via Protocol Buffers, and built-in connection pooling.
 * **Asynchronous Events (Service to Service)**: For decoupled, event-driven workflows, **message queue** (e.g kafka) has been integrated.
-The Account service publishes events (e.g., `TransactionCompleted`, `CustomerCreated`) to topics.
+All the service publishes events (e.g., `TransactionCompleted`, `CustomerCreated`, `EmployeeCreated`) to dedicated topics.
-This allows future services (like a Notification Service or Analytics Service) to react to these events without the Account service needing to know they exist, solving the problem of tight coupling and enabling system-wide scalability.
+This allows future services (like a Notification Service or Analytics Service) to react to these events without the event produce services needing to know they exist, solving the problem of tight coupling and enabling system-wide scalability.

 ## 3. Technical Overview